Analytically Separating the Source of the Teukolsky Equation: Introduction

 More generally, the Teukolsky equation can be shown to be separable in any principle-null direction aligned tetrad in Kerr without using coordinates~\cite{aksteiner2014geometry, wardellpoundreview2021}.
 The Teukolsky equation can be written as

 where $\mathfrak{R}$ and $\mathfrak{S}$ are operators that commute; hence, the equation is separable.

 Research has largely focused on solving the first-order vacuum Teukolsky equation~\cite{Kokkotas:1999bd,Berti:2009kk,Konoplya:2011qq} or point-particle source problem~\cite{barackpound18, wardellpoundreview2021}.
-Hence, previous research has generally not required efficiently separating the right-hand side of the Teukolsky equation into modes of the separable Teukolsky equation.
+Hence, previous research has generally not required efficient separation of the right-hand side of the Teukolsky equation into modes of the separable Teukolsky equation.
 As calculations move to second order, sources are unavoidable.
-The second-order Teukolsky equation~\cite{l-c, green2020teukolsky, mySecond-orderTeuk} is sourced by a quadratic operator acting on the first-order metric perturbation.
-The reduced second-order Teukolsky equation takes the form
+The second-order Teukolsky equation comes in two forms, the Campanelli--Lousto second-order Teukolsky equation~\cite{l-c} and the reduced-second-order Teukolsky equation~\cite{green2020teukolsky, mySecond-orderTeuk}.
+Both equations are sourced by the stress-energy perturbations and a quadratic operator acting on the first-order metric perturbation.
+For example, the reduced second-order Teukolsky equation takes the form